isaacfungg/obsidian/Mortgage Broker Course/Final Review Mistakes.md

 `Sinking Fund Assisted Mortgage`: The borrower makes interest-only payments on the mortgage loan.
 Wrap-around mortgages are mathematically similar to blended rate financing.

+#### Lesson 15
+`Improved land`: Land that has been developed `Unencumbered`: Free of liens, mortgages, or other legal claims against it

 #### Lesson 20
 **Initial Client Interview
 * Learn client's needs, goals, financial situation, risk tolerance, credit history, debt ratio analysis